 Sometimes a plain grey-toned black and white photo is just not what you want.
 In this case, you can easily turn your photo into a duotone image instead.

 Take a look at the samples below.
 First, you see the original flower photo.
 Below it, the black and white version.
 The samples on the right are created with different settings using the Split Toning Panel in Lightroom.
-The top right sample uses brown and sand colours.
-The bottom right sample image uses two different blue colours for the highlights and shadow tones.
+The top right sample uses brown and sand colors.
+The bottom right sample image uses two different blue colors for the highlights and shadow tones.
 Toning your images can give a beautiful and creative look to your black and white photos and spice them up a bit.

 Concluding Words On Black And White Editing In Lightroom

 Even though Lightroom is not a dedicated black and white photo editor application, it is still very flexible and powerful.

 As we have just gone through above, you can create amazing looking black and white images, by adjusting a few sliders.
 The most important sliders are those you find in the Black and White Mix Panel, where you control how each color converts into black and white.
 This allows you to get a good contrast in your black and white tones.